-We released a report on a business email compromise (BEC) cybercriminal group named London Blue in December 2018.
-The report dove into the organizational structure of West African criminal groups and described how they operate like modern corporations.
-In a follow-up report published in April, we discussed how London Blue made the foolish decision to send a BEC email to our CFO here at Agari (again!) and how our significant visibility into London Blue’s operations gave us an opportunity to observe the group’s entire attack chain—from preparation to execution.
+We at Agari released a 2020 report on global BEC cybercriminal groups, including London Blue, which dove into the organizational structure of West African criminal groups and described how they operate like modern corporations.
+In fact, the London Blue operative made the foolish decision to send a BEC email to Agari's CFO (for a second time!), which provided us significant visibility into their operations and thus, an opportunity to observe the group’s entire attack chain—from preparation to execution.

 BEC Attack Chain